Mr Paul O’Reilly

 Pupils are encouraged to gain experience and engage with the UK music industry whilst still at school.

-In our current year 14 we have a pupil that signed a publishing deal to release his band’s music with SONY BMG, another pupil has produced a song that reached the top of the Irish download charts and there are 2 other pupils that have independently released singles with their respective bands.
+Among our most recent leavers we had 4 pupils that signed a favourable publishing deal to release their band’s music with SONY BMG, another pupil has produced a song that reached the top of the Irish download charts and there have been a range of pupils that have independently released singles with their respective bands.